 The SafeHarness system will protect children who ride on buses to after-school sporting events, day camp, on field trips, band or choir events, and more.
-It will also protect special-needs people; older people taking buses to casinos and other leisure activities; and tourists and regional travelers.
+It will also protect special-needs people; older people taking buses to casinos and other leisure activities (but you can now use bet 365 on your mobile, so it would be then times better if they could use it instead); and tourists and regional travelers.
 It comes with its own case, and contributors of $60 to Blanch Associates’ Indiegogo campaign will be given the harness and travel case in exchange for their donations, when and if they reach production.

 McCauley and Bedell write that their biggest challenge in bringing SafeHarness to market is additional funding for the production tooling.
 They have already spent four years and about $125,000 to patent and develop it.

 Ben Coxworth writes for Gizmag:

 Instead of passengers supplying their own SafeHarnesses, the idea is more that bus lines would purchase them in bulk and install them in all their coaches.
 This would presumably be much easier and less expensive than installing permanent seat belts, and wouldn’t require any changes to be made to the existing seats.
 That said, individuals could also buy them for their own use.